 - Improperly using vacuum and/or forceps to assist with delivery.

-When you choose a Utah birth injury lawyer you may have a stronger chance of receiving financial damages.
+When you choose a seasoned birth injury lawyer you may have a stronger chance of receiving financial damages.
 These may help pay for medical bills, and may also compensate for the pain and suffering you and your family have experienced.

 3 Types of Cerebral Palsy